AliTopal89/practicego/README.md

 # practicego

-## this README and curriculum is mostly by
+## this README and curriculum

+is mostly by the work that I followed from:

 Chris James [quii](https://github.com/quii/learn-go-with-tests)